aws/s2n-tls/docs/USAGE-GUIDE.md

-returns the protocol version number supported by the server and **s2n_connection_get_actual_protocol_version** returns the protocol version number actually used by s2n for the connection. **s2n_connection_get_client_hello_version** returns the protocol version used in the initial client hello message.
+returns the protocol version number supported by the server and **s2n_connection_get_actual_protocol_version** returns the protocol version number actually used by s2n for the connection. **s2n_connection_get_client_hello_version** returns the protocol version used to send the initial client hello message.

 Each version number value corresponds to the macros defined as **S2N_SSLv2**, **S2N_SSLv3**, **S2N_TLS10**, **S2N_TLS11** and **S2N_TLS12**.